lifeart/iconsCSS3/README.md

-iconsCSS3
+forsqare iconsCSS3
 =========

-CSS3 Icons
+Hi there!
+This is CSS3 Icons Set, created by Me.

+You can use it it anywhere!

- - Forsquare HTML+CSS3 icon 256x256
+ - Forsquare logo HTML+CSS3 icon 256x256 (Forsqare CSS logo, icon)